Tax-Efficient Fund Placement and Asset Location Optimization

 Let’s get set up for tax perfection!
 When making money, put it away tax-efficiently in your three types of accounts.
 The goal is good tax diversification with investments in all three account types.

 Then, have a long Tax Planning Window.
 Here, you convert the pre-tax to Roth while having no other sources of income and thus access to the standard deduction and lower tax brackets.
-This strategy utilizes tax arbitrage, where you save taxes when deferring income but then convert to Roth when you have access to the lower tax brackets.
+This strategy utilizes tax arbitrage, where you save taxes when deferring income but then convert to Roth when you access the lower tax brackets.
 Live off the basis in the brokerage account to minimize capital gains.

 Now, you have control over your income in retirement!
 Take exactly what you need from the pre-tax accounts to fill up the standard deduction and the lower tax brackets.
 Since you minimized the size of the pre-tax accounts, Required Minimum Distributions don’t force out extra money and thus additional taxes.
 If extra money is needed (you don’t want to hit cliff penalties like IRMAA), steal money from the Roths.